+Melanie Abrantes Designs is a Bay Area-based producer of handcrafted, heirloom objects.
+Melanie believes that in order to create something beautiful, you have to get your hands dirty.
 Working with a variety of unique materials, she strives to create products of the highest quality that are equally beautiful and functional.
 Through the technique of lathing, she turns simple pieces of solid wood and cork into one-of-a-kind bowls, plates, cups and stands.
 Her passion for woodworking originates from the simple fact that every piece is unique as the material it is made from.
 Time in the studio is dedicated to researching, testing and adapting the product to its user, resulting in a simple, yet unique object of the highest quality.

 A feisty eastcoster, and a Pratt alumnus she brings a love of clean lines to organic forms.
 The work is made in her studio on a seven-acre farm dating back to the early 1900s.
 When not creating artwork she hosts guests on the farm for lodging, food, and art experiences.
 Holly also works as the Director of Admissions for The Oxbow School in Napa.
 Oxbow is widely considered the best high school art program in the nation and has close ties to local wineries.